ExpediaGroup/adaptive-alerting/docker-compose/README.md

 # Testing the Adaptive Alerting pipeline with Docker Compose

 The Docker Compose setup allows you run the Adaptive Alerting components and test sample metrics against the project.
-By default the images are downloaded from Docker Hub, but they can be subsituted with your own builds or different versions from Docker Hub for testing purposes.
+By default the images are downloaded from Docker Hub, but they can be substituted with your own builds or different versions from Docker Hub for testing purposes.

 #### 1. Build and run using Docker Compose
 ```